-1. That feral swine are known to be very adaptable, intelligent having a high reproductive capability with little or no predators and, because of their feeding habits and behavior, can significantly impact wild ecosystems; and
+1. That feral swine are known to be very adaptable, intelligent animal having a high reproductive capability with little or no predators and, because of their feeding habits and behavior, can significantly impact wild ecosystems; and

 Introducing - the "WPF Targeted Feeder"

-Our patent pending "Targeted Feeder" was developed specifically for the wild pig problem – it only targets the feral or wild pig.
+Our patented "Targeted Feeder" was developed specifically for the wild pig problem – it only targets the feral or wild pig.
 Other animals such as bear, deer, raccoons, foxes and etc. are prevented from feeding.
 Only the feral pig by design can activate our feeder.
 See "Our Feeder" regarding additional information.